RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 #### New Cluster Manager UI preview

-A preview of the redesigned Cluster Manager UI (admin console) is available in Redis Enterprise Software version 7.2.
+A preview of the new Cluster Manager UI (admin console) is available in Redis Enterprise Software version 7.2.

 To try out the new UI: